empear-analytics/codescene-jenkins-plugin/README.md

 ## Changelog

 * 1.1.0
+  - Add new configuration field for temporal coupling threshold.
+The new field is set to 80 percent by default.
+    Requires CodeScene 2.0+, otherwise the new settings doesn't have any effect.
   - Use [credentials plugin](https://wiki.jenkins-ci.org/display/JENKINS/Credentials+Plugin)
     for storing CodeScene API credentials instead of hardcoded username and password.
     Existing jobs will continue to work, but you won't be able to update job configuration